matteoferla/MichelaNGLo-app/README.md

 On Chrome show the console.
 To do so press the menu button at the top right next to the your face, then `More tools...` then `Developer tools`.
 Here you can see what went wrong with your page.
 Is there a resource not found error?
 If so, you may have set it to fetch something that was not there or in that location.

-If you thing, the fault is in the code please let me know by email.
-MailHide issue!
+If you thing, the fault is in the code please email me.

+If the demo image gives you an unsolicited black, that means something went wrong with the parsing of the parts.
+See the `else {return 0x000000} //black as the darkest error!` line?
+That is there as a last ditch.
+To debug this yourself, open the console and type `protein.structure.eachAtom(function(atom) {console.log(atom.chainid);});` or `atom.resno` or other property of `atom` until you figure out what is wrong with your structure.

 ## Technicalities
 ### Parts to convert